Home

 Professional Dancer/Choreographer

 Robin Williams started dancing at the age of 5 and hasn’t stopped dancing yet.
-Born in Detroit, Michigan Ms. Williams was a principal dancer with the Dance Theater of Harlem and is recognized as one of New York’s highly respected choreographers and dance training principals.
+Born in Detroit, Michigan, Ms. Williams is recognized as one of New York’s highly respected choreographers and dance training principals.
 She is credited for exposing classical dance to school children in the Harlem area.
 Performing abroad and throughout the United States, Ms. Williams was a principal dancer with Dancer Theatre of Harlem's Ensemble, Gallman's Dance Theatre, Nanette Bearden's Contemporary Dance Theatre, and Ballet Long Island.
-Her most rewarding performance to date, however, is fulfilling the dreams of young people everyday at her Uptown Dance Academy.
+Her most rewarding performance to date, however, is fulfilling the dreams of young people everyday at the Uptown Dance Academy which she founded in May 1996.